MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/javascript-sdk.md

     The connection string isn't considered a security token or key.
 For more information, see [Do new Azure regions require the use of connection strings?](./connection-strings.md#do-new-azure-regions-require-the-use-of-connection-strings).

+    > [!NOTE]
+    > The Application Insights JavaScript SDK requires the connection string to be passed in during initialization and configuration.
+It's viewable in plain text in client browsers.
+There's no easy way to use the [Microsoft Entra ID-based authentication](azure-ad-authentication.md#microsoft-entra-authentication-for-application-insights) for browser telemetry.
+We recommend that you consider creating a separate Application Insights resource for browser telemetry if you need to secure the service telemetry.

 ### (Optional) Add SDK configuration

 The optional [SDK configuration](./javascript-sdk-configuration.md#sdk-configuration) is passed to the Application Insights JavaScript SDK during initialization.